Does your organization currently use video for sales?

 With a tool like Soapbox by Wistia, you can track video engagement, conversions and even book meetings directly within your videos.

 I've been using Wistia for years now and I love the new integrations they have included; like channels, analytics and annotations.
 We have Soapbox integrated with our other tools and it serves us well when we want to see how engaged our leads are in viewing our outbound sales videos.

 When someone downloads an e-book, checklist or whitepaper, you don’t know how much of that document was consumed.
 Much less whether they acted on the content itself.

 By setting up gated video content (asking for a name and email address to watch a video), you’re able to generate and auto-qualify new leads.

 Working in this way allows SDRs to prioritise follow-up and outreach with those who express the most interest in your product.

 ❌ Without these insights, sales can’t accurately gauge his interest in enterprise solutions for his remote organisation.
 Resulting in a missed opportunity due to misaligned messaging.

-✅ Using video for sales in this way enables SDRs and BDRs to sent the right message, to the right person at the right time.
+✅ Using video for sales in this way enables sales and business development representatives to send the right message, to the right person at the right time.

 ⚡ Taking this further, you can use gated content to qualify leads by asking additional, relevant questions such as “how many employees are in your organisation”?